biobakery/maaslin/README.md

 ###PCL format description:

 i.
-Row 1 is expected to be \#ID_indicator and then sample ids in each following column separated by tabs.
+Row 1 is expected to be sample IDs beginning the first column with a feature name to identify the row, for example "ID".

 ii.
 Rows of metadata.
 Each row is one metadata, the first column entry being the name of the metadata and each following column being the